Ex-JPMorgan trader sentenced to prison for currency rigging

-NEW YORK, Sept 17 (Reuters) - A former JPMorgan Chase & Co foreign exchange trader was sentenced on Thursday to eight months in prison, following his Nov.
+NEW YORK (Reuters) - A former JPMorgan Chase & Co JPM.N foreign exchange trader was sentenced on Thursday to eight months in prison, following his Nov.
 2019 conviction for conspiring with traders at other banks to rig currency trades.

 Akshay Aiyer, 37, was also sentenced to two years supervised release and fined $150,000 by U.S. District Judge John Koeltl in Manhattan.